Muffinzo/muffin-npcmechanic/README.md

-# The NPC Mechanic
+# QB NPC Mechanic

-A script that will provide your server with a NPC, that can fix vehicles.
+A script that will provide your QB server with a NPC, that can fix vehicles.
 _____________

 |✅️| - QBCore